gauthiier/objects-and-simulations/brief.md

 #Micrographia der (digitalen) Mikrowelt

 During the course of this class, we have discovered a novel method to observe digital native microcreatures living in a multitude of digital devices.
-These creatures have been vaguely reported in scientific litterature over the last 20 years, yet out method is the first one able to graphicaly identify and catalogue them accurately.
+These creatures have been vaguely reported in scientific litterature over the last 20 years, yet our method is the first able to graphicaly identify and catalogue them accurately.

-The brief is thus to develop a digital micrographia of these creatures, reporting on your novel observations, formalising the knowledge that is known about creatures of the digital microwelt.
+The brief is thus to develop a "digital micrographia" of these creatures, that is, reporting on your novel observations, formalising the knowledge you acquired about these microwelt creatures.

 You are asked to create __two__ micrographical reports of __two__ different creatures observed in the digital wild.